IGVF-DACC/igvfd/cdk/HOWTO.md

 ---

-## Clear dead-letter queue for indexing
+## Debug indexing and clear dead-letter queue for indexing

 Instructions to clear the dead-letter queue for indexing.